minio/simdjson-go/README.md

 # simdjson-go

-## PRE-PRODUCTION WARNING

-**This reposition will be moved shortly to `github.com/minio/simdjson-go`, refrain from using in production until it has been migrated.**

 ## Introduction

 This is a Golang port of [simdjson](https://github.com/lemire/simdjson), a high performance JSON parser developed by Daniel Lemire and Geoff Langdale.
 It makes extensive use of SIMD instructions to achieve parsing performance of gigabytes of JSON per second.